-The filesystem path of the file to copy into the build environment.
+build_path The relative path to materialize inside the build environment filesystem_path The filesystem path of the file to copy into the build environment.

-Whether to read the content of this file into memory when this function is called.
+force_read Whether to read the content of this file into memory when this function is called.

-Add a file from the filesystem to be installed by the installer.
+add_install_file(install_path: str, filesystem_path: str, force_read: Optional[bool] = False) Add a file from the filesystem to be installed by the installer.